-To cope with the impact, many employers have been faced with the difficult choice of standing down their employees.
+To cope with these challenges, many employers have faced the difficult choice of standing down their employees, particularly during periods of unexpected government-imposed restrictions or reduced business activity.

-But what does “stand down” mean?
-When can you stand down your employees?
-And what are the implications you should be thinking about?
+But what does “stand down” mean in today’s changing landscape?
+When can you legally stand down your employees?
+And what are the implications you should consider in 2025?

-In this article, we’ll walk you through these guidelines and set out when you can stand down your employees due to the impact of COVID-19.
+In this article, we’ll walk you through these updated guidelines and outline when you can stand down your employees due to reduced operational capacity or government-imposed restrictions.

 What Does It Mean To Stand Down Employees?

-You can stand down an employee if you no longer have useful work for them to complete.
+You can stand down an employee when there is no “useful” work available for them to complete at that time.

 When Can I Stand Down Employees?

-A stand down can occur when your business is unable to provide useful work to your employees
+A stand down can occur when your business is unable to provide useful work to your employees, whether due to operational disruptions or government-imposed restrictions.

 There are three main scenarios in which an employee can be stood down: